paladin-t/bitty/docs/documents/manual.md

 end
 ```

-Generally `setup` is used to initial game variables, states, `update` is where gameplay logic goes, and `quit` is for persist necessary data on disk.
+Generally `setup` is used to initial game variables, states, `update` is where gameplay logic goes, and `quit` is for persisting necessary data on disk.
 All the three entries are optional.

+Bitty Engine uses a timeout mechanism to avoid unexpected infinite loops, it raises an error when any invoking to the entries takes more than 10 seconds by default.
+The timeout value can be changed by [Debug.setTimeout(...)](#debug).

 ## Libraries